Piratux/pw-js-api/README.md

 # PW-JS-Api

 [PixelWalker](https://pixelwalker.net) API implementation for Node.js, Bun and modern browsers.
+NPM can be available here: https://www.npmjs.com/package/pw-js-api

 Some of the typings may be incomplete, please let me know on discord (doomester) if you need help or clarifications.